Letter Frequency Analyzer

 Visual Frequency Bars

-All analysis runs inside your browser.
-Your text is never uploaded, stored, or transmitted to any server.
+All analysis runs in your browser.
+Your text never leaves your device.

 Practical Examples